|

 a hard seat for your automobile and sit close enough to the wheel while

 driving so that your legs are not fully extended when you work the pedals.
-Lifting: Make

 sure you lift properly.
 Bend your knees and use your leg muscles to lift.